To inspire and nurture a philanthropic legacy for parks and recreation in our community.

 The Lincoln Parks Foundation was founded in 1992 by Clancy Woolman, Bill Blake, Dr. James Rickman, Marilyn Olson, Fred R. "Bob" Sikyta, Robert A. Helm, Arlan Stromberg, Phyllis Pauley, and M.E.
 "Bus" Whitehead.
 As a private 501 (c) 3 nonprofit organization we inspire and nurture a philanthropic legacy for parks and recreation in our community.

-Past successful campaigns include a $1.7 million renovation Sunken Gardens, a $350,000 renovation of Antelope Park Rose Garden, a $4.75 million capital campaign for Union Plaza, a $2.2 million renovation of historic Sherman Field, and a $9.6 million capital campaign to Revitalize Nebraska's Centennial Mall.
+Past successful campaigns include a $1.7 million renovation Sunken Gardens, a $350,000 renovation of Antelope Park Rose Garden, a $4.75 million capital campaign for Union Plaza, a $2.2 million renovation of historic Sherman Field, creation of the beautiful Lincoln Community Foundation Tower Square and a $9.6 million capital campaign to Revitalize Nebraska's Centennial Mall.
 Current projects include Mini Grants for neighborhood parks, Parker Pals scholarships for children to attend recreation center programs and swimming lessons, a $5.6 million campaign to renovate Woods Tennis Center, and the development of a tall grass Prairie Corridor on Haines Branch.

 - Completed a $9.6 million campaign to Revitalize Nebraska's Centennial Mall